dmitryduev/DeepStreaks/readme.md

 For details, please see Duev et al., MNRAS, 2019 (submitted).

+Note that this repository contains pre-trained model used in DeepStreaks (total size: ~280 MB).

 ## Models: architecture, data, training, and performance

 ### Network architecture